THE MEL BIRNKRANT COLLECTION

-Lars” was an Italian doll Manufacturer that made a huge line of high quality felt dolls, beginning in the the 1930s or 40s, continuing throughout the 1950s 60s, and beyond.
-Their vast line included a multitude of Comic Characters, especially Tom and Jerry, and every conceivable Disney Character, from the more common ones, to the most obscure.
+Lars” was an Italian doll Manufacturer that made a huge line of high quality felt dolls, beginning in the 1930s or 40s, and continuing throughout the 1950s, 60s, and beyond.
+Their vast line included a multitude of Comic Characters, especially Tom and Jerry, and every conceivable Disney Character, from the more common ones to the most obscure.
 If one looks up "Lars Dolls" on Google, today, apart from a few felt dolls that I used to own, auctioned by Hakes, they come face to face with a Movie called, “Lars and the Real Girl.”
 OY!
 How times have changed!!

 Much of the interest in collecting Lars dolls, over the past thirty years, would appear to have been centered on the few Lars Disney dolls that appeared, here, in the USA.
 That is, perhaps, because the same handful of dolls changed hands often, occasionally achieving high prices at auction.
 Believe it or not, I was intimately connected with those few dolls that came across the sea.
 And, the fact that, at some point, I owned 90% of them has, essentially, been a secret, until now.

 At Christmas time, in 1968, a group of Lars dolls appeared at Bloomingdale’s, in New York City.
 I bought a Mickey and Minnie, in spite of the fact that they were what I called, “New Mickey”, meaning they had eyeballs.
 I promptly repainted the eyes, giving them pie-cuts.
 John Fawcett asked me if I would pick him up a pair, so, I did.